sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/disaster-recovery.md

 Important:

 - new GKE Kubernetes cluster was created via [terraform](https://github.com/sourcegraph/infrastructure/pull/3101)
-- if Velero is going to restore a snapshot in a DIFFERENT GCP project, all steps from [Install velero in the GKE cluster](<(#install-velero-in-gke-kubernetes)>) have to be performed in the new GCP project.
+- if Velero is going to restore a snapshot in a DIFFERENT GCP project, all steps from [How to install velero in the GKE cluster](#how-to-install-velero-in-gke-kubernetes) have to be performed in the new GCP project.

 1. Connect to new GKE cluster: